GabrielCFigueira/SIRS/README.md

 Here, choose the CPU tab, and pick "Copy CPU host configuration"

 After this, reboot thanos and see if you can ping Anakin (it boots automatically with Thanos)

+## Other

+Suricata web configuration page can be accessed at its WAN IP, port 80.
+Credentials are admin and admin.
+This port is open for demonstration purposes.